JuananLeal/rag_llama3.1/README.md

 This document provides a quick guide to installing **Ollama** and setting up the **LLaMA 3.1** model locally on your machine.

+## ⚠️ Prerequisites Required

+Before executing the code in this Jupyter Notebook, **it is essential to ensure that the following prerequisites are met**:

 ## 1. Installing Ollama

 ### Step 1: Download and Install Ollama